 What do we need to do differently for clients grieving for a loved one who overdosed?
 And how do therapists themselves deal with the loss of an addicted client?

-- Explore why addiction grief is often weighted in self-blame and guilt
+- Determine why addiction grief is often weighted in self-blame and guilt

-- Explore how to help loved ones sort through the shame, isolation, and the roles they played in an addiction death
+- Determine how to help loved ones sort through the shame, isolation, and the roles they played in an addiction death

-- Explore particular tools for helping clients deal with addiction grief and the “if only’s” that accompany it, such as responsibility clarification and separating out the loved one’s voice from the addiction
+- Assess tools for helping clients deal with addiction grief and the “if only’s” that accompany it, such as responsibility clarification and separating out the loved one’s voice from the addiction

 The Opioid Epidemic